startyourlab/website/docs/tutorials/git-goals.md

       If you can't find your named file in your workshop folder, please feel free to create one inside of your workshop's folder by clicking <b>Add file > Create new file</b>.
 Then, name your file using your first and last name, like <code>first-last.md</code>, and be sure to include the file extension <code>.md</code>.
-      You should now copy and paste the contents of the [template text below](#template-for-git-goals-file-contents) into the live editor for your newly created git goals file.
+You should now copy and paste the contents of the <a href="#template-for-git-goals-file-contents">template text below</a> into the live editor for your newly created git goals file.
     </p>
   </TabItem>
 </Tabs>